ricardopieper/ricardopieper.github.io/_posts/2023-10-17-rinha-compiler.md

 }
 ```

 This is 12 bytes.
 Now Rust chose a 4-byte alignment due to HeapPointer and values inside Closure being 4 bytes.
-This means we can fit much more Values in CPU cache and they are much faster to copy.
+Notice I also got rid of the Error variant, it was useless.
+Now we can fit much more Values in CPU cache and they are much faster to copy.
 Now we are down to 2.9ms from 3.4ms.
 17% faster than previous, and 1386% from baseline.